The Affordable Care Act and Women

 Because of the Affordable Care Act, 18.6 million uninsured women have new opportunities for coverage.

 Additionally, millions of women across the country are benefiting from the stronger coverage and consumer protections made possible by the Affordable Care Act:

 - 29.7 million women with private health insurance gained expanded access to preventive services with no cost-sharing, including mammograms, cervical cancer screenings, prenatal care, flu and pneumonia shots, and regular well-baby and well-child visits.
 And many health plans now cover additional preventive services with no cost-sharing, including well-woman visits, screening for gestational diabetes, domestic violence screening, breastfeeding supplies and contraceptive services.
 Altogether, a total of 48.5 million women are estimated to benefit from free preventive services.

-- 24.7 million women enrolled in Medicare received preventive services without cost-sharing in 2011, including an annual wellness visit, a personalized prevention plan, mammograms, and bone mass measurement for women at risk of osteoporosis.
+- 24.7 million women enrolled in Medicare in 2011 had access to preventive services without cost-sharing, including an annual wellness visit, mammograms screenings, and bone mass measurement for women at risk of osteoporosis.

 - 1.1 million women between ages 19 and 25 who would have been uninsured now have coverage under their parent’s employer-sponsored or individually purchased health insurance plan.

 - More than 2 million women enrolled in Medicare saved $1.2 billion in 2011 due to improvements in prescription drug coverage.